 It’s not uncommon to have a root canal once in your life.
 However, the procedure itself has a reputation for being painful even days after it has been performed.
 By now you are probably already aware of what happens during the procedure but have you wondered what happens afterward and what post-treatment care is like?

-We sat down with dentists at Your Celebrity Smile, Westmont to discuss how your post root canal treatment care should be like.
+We sat down with dentists at Celebrity Smiles, Westmont to discuss how your post root canal treatment care should be like.

 What Happens After Root Canal

 - After the procedure has been performed, your dentist will send you home with a few instructions for immediate pain management and how to take care of the affected tooth after the procedure, and most likely a follow-up visit.
 It is very important to follow these guidelines especially if there is a temporary filling or crown in place.